 2018 Update on the Kapoho Tide Pools

-The Kapoho Tide Pools were dramatically affected by the 2018 Volcanic Eruption of Kilauea.
+The Kapoho Tide Pools were destroyed by the 2018 Volcanic Eruption of Kilauea.
 Sadly this area was covered by the active lava flow originating from Fissure 8 and is closed to the public.
 The coral and the sea life in this small ecosystem has been destroyed by an active ocean entry of lava that changed the face of this 2 mile area of the Big Island.
 Black sand beaches, small off shore islands, and an ever evolving coastline was formed by the Kilauea Eruption and only time will tell what this area will become.

 Kapoho Tide Pools and the Waiopae Marine Life Conservation District Before the 2018 Eruption

 I’m leaving a lot of information in this article about what it was like before the eruption, just to explain how special this area was.
 Snorkeling at the Kapoho Tide Pools was a highlight of a visit to the eastern Hilo side of the Big Island.
 Located in the Waiopae Marine Life Conservation District, we often heard from visitors that this was one of their best snorkeling experiences on the island, and it was certainly one of our favorites.

 The name Kapoho means “the depression” in the Hawaiian language, a reference to the shape of the tide pools.
 The physical characteristics of the Kapoho Tide Pools were similar to a barrier reef where a shallow basalt ridge on the ocean side of the tide pools causes shore break, protecting the pools from the stronger currents.

 The pools got excellent water circulation by northeast trade wind-generated surges that nourished the abundant coral and marine life.
 There was diverse coral growth in the tide pools supporting a bountiful array of marine life.
 This made the environment a nursery for fishes, and consequently, the area was a protected marine conservation area.

 Snorkeling at the Kapoho Tide Pools